ctangpedia/wwbot/README.md

 2. Download node.js, if you haven't :facepalm:
 3. Download this repo
 4. Navigate to the folder you downloaded this repo to and run `npm install`
 5. Rename .env.example to .env and fill in the details.
-You can put down random nonsense in `RORG` as it's unused when this documentation is writen
+You can put down random nonsense in `RORG` as it's unused when this documentation is written
 6. `node bot.js`